 More information

-Founded by Zhang Ke in 2001, ZAO/standardarchitecture is a leading new generation design firm engaged in practices of planning, architecture, landscape, and product design.
-Based on a wide range of realized buildings and landscapes in the past ten years, the studio has emerged as the most critical and realistic practice among the youngest generation of Chinese architects and designers.
+ZAO/Zhang Ke Architecture Office.
+Founded by Zhang Ke in 2001, it is a new-generation architecture studio, a leader in the fields of urbanism, architecture, landscape, and product design.
+ZAO/standardarchitecture, which has projected a wide range of buildings and landscapes completed over the last decade, defines itself as the most critical and realistic studio among the younger generation of Chinese architects and designers.

-Consciously distance themselves from many of the other “typical” young generation architects who are swallowed by a trend of noise making, the office remain detached in a time of media frenzy and their focus is consistently positioned on the realization of urban visions and ideas.
-Although standardarchitecture’s built works often take exceptionally provocative visual results, their buildings and landscapes are always rooted in the historic and cultural settings with a degree of intellectual debate.
+Aware that it distances itself from other “typical” young architects of its generation who are swallowed by a tendency to make noise, it keeps the studio isolated in a moment of media frenzy, in such a way that its approach constantly focuses on the realization of urban visions and ideas.
+Although the built works of ZAO/standardarchitecture are often exceptionally visually provocative, its buildings and landscapes are always rooted in historical and cultural settings and possess a certain degree of intellectual debate.

 Read more

-Alvar Aalto (1898-1976) qualified as an architect from Helsinki Institute of Technology (later Helsinki University of Technology and now part of the Aalto University) in 1921.
+Alvar Aalto (Kuortane, Grand Duchy of Finland, Russian Empire: February 3, 1898 - Helsinki, Finland, May 11, 1976) qualified as an architect from the Helsinki Institute of Technology (later Helsinki University of Technology and now part of the Aalto University) in 1921.
 He set up his first architectural practice in Jyväskylä.
 His early works followed the tenets of Nordic Classicism, the predominant style at that time.
-In the late 1920s and early 1930s, he made a number of journeys to Europe on which he and his wife Aino Marsio, also an architect, became familiar with the latest trends in Modernism, the International Style.
+In the late 1920s and early 1930s, he made several journeys to Europe on which he and his wife Aino Marsio, also an architect, became familiar with the latest trends in Modernism, the International Style.

 Read more